nguyendangtu/ConferenceSchedule/README.md

 The number of day in a conference is the number of Closing Talk.
 If closing talk is 2, so group talk is 2 * 3 = 6.
 Each group talk will have start time, total time, available time and list of Talks.
-We Iterate all dynamic talks, then add it to 6 dynamic group talks if available time minus talk duration is greater than zero (available time - duration > 0).
+We sort increase base on talk durations, iterate all dynamic talks, then add it to 6 dynamic group talks from max duration to min duration, if available time minus talk duration is greater than zero (available time - duration > 0).
 When a talk is added to a group, available time we be decrease (available time = available time - duration) When a group talk is full, we will move to the next group talk.
 We loop all dynamic talk until all talks are scheduled.

 ## Getting Started
 This project is running on Java 8 and Spring Boot version 2.0.1.RELEASE.
 Download ConferenceSchedule_John.zip and extract zip file to your local machine.

  ###1.
+Setup project
+Download ConferenceSchedule_John.zip and extract zip file to your local machine. go to ConferenceSchedule folder to build project.
+#### build project: mvn clean install
+After after build successfully, jar file generated and all dependency already download to your local.
+ ###2.
 Execute jar file
-go to jars folder on command line:
+Create a new folder, copy Conference-Scheduler-1.0.jar and talks.json to this folder, open command line and execute the jar:
  #### java -jar Conference-Scheduler-1.0.jar
 open web browser
  #### localhost:8080
 we can see all talks already scheduled.

- ###2.
-Setup project
-Download ConferenceSchedule_John.zip and extract zip file to your local machine. go to ConferenceSchedule folder to build project.
-#### build project: mvn clean install
-After after build successfully, we already download all dependency to your local.
+ ###3.
+View source code:
 Open Eclipse/Intelij to import the project.
 Navigate to com.conference.Application to run application.